jmcnally17/pacman-old/README.md

 ## Gameplay

 The player can use the directional keys to move Pac-Man within the boundaries around the board.
-The four ghosts will periodically cycle through scattering and hunting Pac-Man and will move randomly while in their scared state.
+The four ghosts will periodically cycle through scattering and hunting Pac-Man and will move randomly while in their scared state or recovering state.
 For mobile and tablet users who don't have a keyboard, a D-pad is displayed under the game board that they can click which trigger keyboard events for arrow keys.

 ### Rules